List of United States representatives from Idaho

 The following is an alphabetical list of United States representatives from the state of Idaho.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Idaho.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Idaho's congressional delegations.
 It includes members who have represented both the state and the territory, both past and present.

 Current members

 As of the election of 2024.